Gaussian Processes: priors#

 return sigma**2 * jnp.exp(-2 * jnp.sin(jnp.pi * dist/ period)**2 / lengthscale**2)

-# Compile the kernel function for better performance
+# compile the kernel function for better performance

 periodic_kernel = jit(periodic_kernel)